mynameisnhan/CSC-172/Project 2 - Postfix Calculator/README.txt

 EXTRA CREDIT 1: ^, %, sin, cos, and tan are supported.
 EXTRA CREDIT 2: Division by 0 prints prints out "Cannot divide by zero".
 Unrecognized operators throw error.

+LIMITATION: The program works on the assumption that all tokens are delimited by spaces except parentheses, !, sin, cos, tan, and ^.
+For sin(, cos(, and tan(, 1 space is added between the function and the open parenthesis.
+For (expression), 1 space is added between the open parenthesis and the first token of the inner expression and between the last token of the inner expression and the close parenthesis.
+For !operand, 1 space is added between ! and operand.
+For operand^operand, 1 space is added between the first operand and ^ and between ^ and the second operand.

 infix_expr_short.txt: Contains input demonstrating functionality extracred1.txt: Contains input demonstrating use of ^, %, sin, cos, and tan extracred2.txt: Contains input demonstrating handling of an illegal expression